john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Finish the pointers tutorial

 **Research**
-- [ ] Find out the photon energy distribution of linac beams
+- [x] Find out the photon energy distribution of linac beams (Got some photos and data saved)
-- [ ] Decide which project to pursue moving forward.
+- [x] Decide which project to pursue moving forward.
+(Going to develop G4Brems and compare it to the data I found)

 - ================================================